Angelina Jolie Reportedly Planning To Adopt Again After Brad Pitt Divorce

 “She would like to clear up everything with Brad before going through with it, but if the divorce process takes longer to complete, she’s OK with moving forward with adopting.
 Whenever it feels right, really.”

-It was reported last month in the Inquisitr that before Angelina Jolie filed for a divorce from Brad Pitt, that she had reportedly been hoping that the couple could have another child together.
-Brad Pitt, however, allegedly felt like their family was already just the right size and “felt their family was complete and that Angelina was crazy for wanting another kid.”
-Angelina Jolie and Brad Pitt also had some different ideas about parenting, and in January were trying to work out how best to school their children.
+It was reported last month in the Inquisitr that before Angelina Jolie filed for a divorce from Brad Pitt, she had reportedly been hoping the couple could have another child together.
+Brad Pitt, however, allegedly felt their family was already just the right size and “felt their family was complete and that Angelina was crazy for wanting another kid.”
+Angelina Jolie and Brad Pitt also had some different ideas about parenting, and in January, they were trying to work out how best to school their children.

 Angelina Jolie Is Ready for More Adoption Following Brad Pitt Split https://t.co/S8eOY7zFVI pic.twitter.com/LmC9BTOFZR